Cauchy Transforms of Colored Graphs in Two Variables: Graph products and representing functions

 \begin{proof} Without loss of generality, suppose that we calculate the Nevanlinna representation with respect to $e_1$.
 Let $H$ have colored adjacency matrix $\A_H$, a block matrix that can be written as Similarly, is the colored adjacency matrix for $K$ where vertex 1 is the shared root in the star product decomposition.
 As the graphs are connected at the single vertex $i$, $G$ has colored adjacency matrix

 So, applying Schur complements, and noting that in the scalar case that matrix inverse and reciprocals coincide,

 \end{proof} \black

 This means that structures in graphs that are connected to the rest of the graph by a single vertex can be reduced down and fed into the representing function as essentially the new color of that vertex.
 The result of this is that loops are the irreducible structures of graphs with respect to this representation.
+One can view this as morally an ``equivalent resistor'' replacement, and suggests that significantly more complicated graph reductions are possible with commensurately more complicated linear algebra.

 \begin{example}

 In Figure \ref{fig:reduction}, we give a graphical example of the matrix relation

 where